MikeWilliams-UK/My-Ovo-Data/README.md

 Once logged in you will be able to select which of your accounts that you wish to obtain data for.

-The screen will also show the date range for which data is stored in the SQLite database.
+The screen will also show the date ranges for which data is stored in the SQLite database.

 <img src="Assets/Your OVO SMART meter data Logged In.png">

-The first time that you use the application on an account it is recomended to select "All Time" then click on the "Read" button.
+The first time that you use the application on an account it is recomended to select "All Time" then click on the "Get Usage" then Get Readings buttons.

-On subsequent occasions you will need to select the appropriate time period,  then click on the "Read" button.
+On subsequent occasions you will need to select the appropriate time period,  then click on the "Get Useage" and/or "Get Readings" buttons.

 To Export your data in either CSV or Excel format use the "Export" button.